rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/install-76.md

 *14th of March, 2025*

 These installation instructions aim at showing up how to simply install and initially set up a VM server running the latest stable OpenBSD release as the guest OS.
 Arch Linux was chosen as the host OS, and QEMU-KVM &ndash; as a hypervisor that manages and runs the VM.
-(QEMU is already installed and configured properly on an Arch Linux host.)
+(Prerequisite: QEMU is already installed and configured properly on an Arch Linux host.)

 **(1) Download the ISO image of the OpenBSD operating system (amd64) along with SHA-256 checksums**